 The communications plan reinforces that every employee is a part of the entire safety process.
 This session introduces a sample communications plan and allows students to develop part of a plan for a specific incident.

 Training is important to ensure that everyone is able to identify and address health and safety issues.
 This session will build upon a look at an employee orientation to decide training solutions to common accidents.

 Incident Response Plan

 Incident Response Plans must be able to deal with every type of accident/incident that can reasonably happen in a workplace.
 This session explores response plans by developing procedures for the plans.

 These inspections look for unsafe conditions and provide corrective actions.
 This session shows students methods to identify unsafe conditions and how to apply corrective actions.

-Safety audits allow an organization to make minor changes to their safety plans and practices to maintain a safe workplace.
+Safety audits allow an organisation to make minor changes to their safety plans and practices to maintain a safe workplace.
 This session discusses another method to identify unsafe conditions and apply corrective action.

 A safety plan appendix contains important procedures additional to ones already set out in the plan.
 This section features a brainstorming session to develop appendix items for a sample safety plan.

 At the end of the course, students will have an opportunity to ask questions and fill out an action plan.